mathiasvr/betaflight-deciphered/README.md

 - Allowed: `100` - `500`
 - BF Configurator: *Maximum Cell Voltage*

-TODO: Maximum voltage of a single cell in the battery.
-Not sure what this is used for?
+Maximum voltage of a single cell in the battery.
+Used for battery PID compensation [vbat_pid_gain](#vbat_pid_gain), so be sure to set accordingly if enabling this option.

 ## `vbat_full_cell_voltage`
 - Default: `410`